Cliff Notes on Being Human

 Some stories never happened but are always happening.
 Like the Matthew and Luke stories of the 40 day temptation of Jesus in the wilderness.
-If everything in Christian scripture should become lost, except for the narratives of the wilderness temptation, we would still have the story to glean what it means, and does not mean, to be human.
+If everything in Christian scripture should become lost, except for the narratives of the wilderness temptation, we would still have the story that succinctly describes what it means, and does not mean, to be human.

 The narratives of Jesus in the wilderness are a kind of Cliff Notes on the ways mortal life gets twisted.
-They condense the challenges of the Christ and of all of us.
-The Devil is a Trickster, the Liar, twisting the good out of shape.
+They condense the challenges of all of us.
+The Devil (Diabolos) is a Trickster, the Liar, twisting the good out of shape.
+We live with the diabolical.

 Is it about power?
 Or is it about splendor?

-As many times as I have read and preached about them, the word ‘splendor’ has seemed incidental to the temptation of power.
-Or so I thought until this morning.
+As many times as I have read and preached about them, the word “splendor” seemed incidental to the temptation of power.
+Or so I thought until this life in 2020 drew my attention to splendor.

 Again, the devil took him to a very high mountain and showed him all the kingdoms of the world and their splendor; and he said to him, “All these I will give you, if . . . .”Gospel according to Matthew 4:8-9 NRSV